What is limb girdle muscular dystrophy?

-Limb girdle muscular dystrophy (LGMD) is in fact not one single condition but a number of different inherited muscular dystrophies that are grouped under the label “limb girdle” because they generally affect the pelvic and shoulder girdles, causing weakness in the muscles in the top part of the arms and shoulders and the hips and thighs.
-These muscles are often called the “proximal” muscles because they are nearest to the body.
-The weakness usually affects the legs first, followed by the arms.
-It rarely affects the face.
-Some types of LGMD may also cause weakness in the “distal” muscles – those in the feet, ankles and calves, and the hands and wrists.
-A few specific types may cause heart problems or weakness of the breathing muscles.
+Limb girdle muscular dystrophy (LGMD) is not a single condition but a number of different inherited muscular dystrophies that are grouped under the label ‘limb girdle’ because they generally affect the pelvic and shoulder girdles.
+The different types of LGMD have different features associated with them, however, the common feature of the disease is weakness in the muscles in the top part of the arms and shoulders and the hips and thighs.
+These muscles are often called the ‘proximal’ muscles because they are nearest to the body.